top of page

 I hope this comprehensive guide to watercolour painting supplies has been a valuable resource for your artistic journey.
 Whether you're a seasoned painter or just dipping your brushes into the world of watercolours, having the right supplies can make all the difference.

 Remember, your choice of paints and paper should align with your goals.
 For practice and personal use, student-grade supplies like Shinhan Professional Tubes or Winsor and Newton Cotman Tubes or Pans offer quality without breaking the bank.
-When it's time to create original pieces for sale, consider investing in professional-grade paints such as Winsor and Newton Professional Watercolors for vibrant, long-lasting results.
+When it's time to create original pieces for sale, consider investing in professional-grade paints for vibrant, long-lasting results.

 Selecting the right paper is equally crucial.
 Whether you prefer cold press or hot press, be sure to choose high-quality paper that meets the criteria of 100% cotton, a minimum weight of 300 GSM/140lb, and acid-free properties.